-NOTE 8: PROPERTY TAXES
+NOTE 11: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
-The tax collections occurring after the end of the
+The tax collections occurring after the end of the fiscal period are unavailable for revenue accrual.
+Therefore, the fall portion of property taxes is not accrued as revenue.
+Instead, the property taxes due after the end of the fiscal period are recorded as a deferred inflow of resources.

-NOTE 9: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 12: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The District's current equity of \$20,798.74 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The board authorized joining the association January 8, 1972, and has remained in the joint venture ever since.
+The District's current equity of \$8,249.93 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
 The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.

-NOTE 10: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 13: FUND BALANCE CLASSIFICATION DETAILS